 This section gives you an overview of the special typographical symbols available in novelWriter.
 The auto-replace feature can handle the insertion of standard quote symbols for your language, and other special characters.
 If you use any symbols aside from these. their intended use is explained here.

 This section is more technical and has an overview of changes made to the way your project data is stored.
 The format has changed a bit from time to time, and sometimes the changes require that you make small modifications to your project.
 Everything you need to know is listed in this section.

 In addition to manage a collection of plain text files, novelWriter can interpret and map the structure of your novel and show you additional information about its flow and content.
 In order to take advantage of these features, you must structure your text in a specific way and add some meta data for it to extract.

 - Novel Projects – Essential Information

-This section explains how you organise the content of your project, how to customise the text, and how to set up automated backups of your work.
+This section explains how you organise the content of your project, and how to set up automated backups of your work.

 - Novel Structure – Essential Information

 This section covers the way your novel’s structure is encoded into the text documents.
 It explains how the different levels of headings are used, and how you can include information about characters, plot elements, and other meta data in your text.